pomm-project/Foundation/documentation/configuration.rst

 :Type: prepared_query

-This *pooler* prepares statements if they do not already exist and execute them with parameters:
+This *pooler* prepares statements if they do not already exist and executes them with parameters:

 .. code:: php